-The Prospectus was updated on 18 December 2023 to reflect amendments in respect of VaR approach on global exposure calculation.
+During the year ended 31 December 2023, the Prospectus was updated to reflect amendments in respect of VaR approach on global exposure calculation.

 Up to the date of approval of these financial statements, there were no other material changes to the prospectus affecting the ICAV which necessitate disclosure in or revision of the figures included in the financial statements.